eguillen2305/eguillen2305/README.md

 ### Hi, I'm Eduardo Guillen

-Full Stack Developer based out of San Antonio, Texas.
+Full Stack Developer born and raised in San Antonio, Texas.
+Graduated from UTSA with a BBA and officially beggining my MBA at Johns Hopkins Carey Business School this fall.

+I have experience in inside sales of ERP SaaS solutions and I currently work in the wireless industry.

 ![JHU](https://i.ytimg.com/vi/iued3RW2WM4/maxresdefault.jpg)